-Machine Learning: Datasets for Regression with Python
+Machine Learning: Affine Transformation and Manifold with Python

 Gui-Rong Liu